Heet-Sheth/Python/notes.md

 path/directory works with/out "./"
-post/pre, increment/decrement operators aren't there in python, have to use shorthand python paths are calculated from the CWD (current working directory) of the folder open as a context during running and not from the file that you are tring to work with.
+post/pre, increment/decrement operators aren't there in python, have to use shorthand python paths are calculated from the CWD (current working directory) of the folder open as a context during running and not from the file that you are tring to work with. the new line characters are there in the string if read as lines of a file